 The Yellow trucking company meltdown, explained

-With 30,000 jobs at stake, it would be the largest trucking bankruptcy in the history of the U.S., experts said.
+With 30,000 jobs at stake, it's poised to be the largest trucking bankruptcy in the history of the U.S., experts said.
 The company, formerly known as YRC Worldwide, is the third largest less-than-truckload carrier by revenue, behind FedEx and Old Dominion.
 LTL companies move pallet-sized shipments — smaller than a container, but bigger than a parcel.

 Yellow has not publicly announced any plans for bankruptcy or a potential shutdown.